 MTPA’s continuing commitment to patients

 After diagnosis with a serious illness, patients and their loved ones are often forced to come to terms with challenging news while simultaneously learning how to navigate a complex and evolving healthcare landscape.
-Through her role, Tatyana Baranovsky, Associate Director, Market Access at MTPA, focuses on providing information to patients and providers to gain access to prescribed MTPA medications.
+Through her role, Tatyana Baranovsky, Trade Channel Strategy in Market Access at MTPA, focuses on providing information to patients and providers to gain access to prescribed MTPA medications.

 The objective of the Market Access team is to help to remove the barriers to patient access to prescribed therapy.
 This requires working with a number of different access stakeholders important throughout the patient journey.
 This can include insurers, prescribers, and sites-of-care where treatment can be provided.
 We strive to make complex payer policies and logistics easier for providers and patients to navigate.

 In the U.S. healthcare market, we have a diverse set of payers that have unique reimbursement policies, and can make each system challenging to understand.
 My job focuses on delivering solutions that help patients and the internal stakeholders to navigate these complex payer and reimbursement systems.
 It is a privilege to be able to help so many patients and their families by helping them access their prescribed medications.

 I am grateful to have the opportunity at MTPA which enables me to directly experience complex market access issues that affect the lives of patients.
 I have a great deal of diversity in my day-to-day priorities, which keeps me consistently engaged and improves my breadth of understanding the U.S. healthcare market.
 This role is extremely meaningful for me, and it allows me to have a more positive impact on patients within an ever changing reimbursement environment.

 I am grateful to have the opportunity at MTPA which enables me to directly experience complex market access issues that affect the lives of patients.